Sokoto to replace Almajiri system with Indonesian Pondok – The Sun Nigeria

 Tambuwal further applauded the Indonesian government for agreeing to send experts to share knowledge with the state on economic inclusion derivatives.

-Earlier, Ambassador Harahap had explained that his visit to the state “is to increase the bilateral relations and cooperation between Indonesia and Nigeria, especially in Sokoto state in the areas of education and agriculture, including animal husbandry.”
+Earlier, Harahap, had explained that his visit to the state “is to increase the bilateral relations and cooperation between Indonesia and Nigeria, especially in Sokoto state in the areas of education and agriculture, including animal husbandry.”

-Giving reasons why it is feasible for the state to have a good relationship with his country, Mr Harahap said his country will “be glad to share its best practices and most advanced scientific knowledge” with the state “to boost animal production.”

 Leave a Reply